Hello, everyone!

 We loved our hair and makeup!

-It was our first time to try Lee Uvas' services and we did not regret it.
+Lee Uvas' services and we did not regret it.

 In fact, we've been recommending him to everyone we meet!
 What do you think?